paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-043-rank-and-command.md

 ---
 <a id="section-741"></a>
 ## § 741.
 Rank: commissioned officers of the armed forces
 **(a)** Among the grades listed below, the grades of general and admiral are equivalent and are senior to other grades and the grades of second lieutenant and ensign are equivalent and are junior to other grades.
-Intermediate grades rank in the order listed as follows: Army, Air Force, and Marine CorpsNavy and Coast Guard GeneralAdmiral.
+Intermediate grades rank in the order listed as follows: Army, Air Force, Marine Corps, and Space ForceNavy and Coast Guard GeneralAdmiral.
 Lieutenant generalVice admiral.
 Major generalRear admiral.
 Brigadier generalRear admiral (lower half).
 ColonelCaptain.
 Lieutenant colonelCommander.
 MajorLieutenant commander.
 CaptainLieutenant.
 First lieutenantLieutenant (junior grade).
 Second lieutenantEnsign.

 **(b)** Rank among officers of the same grade or of equivalent grades is determined by comparing dates of rank.
 An officer whose date of rank is earlier than the date of rank of another officer of the same or equivalent grade is senior to that officer.